netgroup-polito/frog4/README.md

 # The FROG (v.4) [(Wiki)] (https://github.com/netgroup-polito/frog4/wiki/)

+## Live playground

+For who is interested to play with this software without having to install everything, a live playground is available [here](https://github.com/netgroup-polito/frog4/wiki/Live-playground).

+## Overview

 The FROG is a NFV/cloud service orchestrator that supports multiple heterogeneous domains.

 The FROG is made of several components.